 Well, I've found it's a great way to get some exposure on launch day, but you have to prepare your launch, have some media assets and launch near 00:00 SF timezone if you want a chance

 Blogcast uses an usage-based billing model.
-Each article you convert to voice will cost you $2, and you can get a volume discount by bulk-ordering multiple articles.
+Each article you convert to audio will cost you $2, and you can get a volume discount by bulk-ordering multiple articles.
+It applies over time, allowing you to save over $50 when ordering 200 articles!

 What are the biggest challenges you've faced and obstacles you've overcome?
 What are your goals for the future?